Special events celebrate and enhance the special

 only flat buckle collars.

-We will be running small to big dogs this time.
+We will be running small to big dogs in the first Fall Fun Run.

 (We reserve the right to cancel or change dates and times.)